schuyleresprit/vcl/pages/poetry.md

 <div class="col-sm-10">
 <div class="page_title"><h3> Poetry Collections</h3></div>

-Represented here are the authors who have written works in Essay.
-Some of these may be texts translated into Essay from other languages.
+Represented here are the authors who have written works in Poetry.
+Some of these may be texts translated into Poetry from other languages.

 <html>
 <body>